laurencw348/applewebsite/documents/design-journey.md

   - Since the user immediately went to the bottom of the page, it indicates that the user assumed that the contact information could be found here.
 However, the user indicated that they would call the phone number instead of just going to the office which is located very closeby to the festival.
 I was surprised by this, as I expected that if someone lost their belongings, they would go to the office to try to find a lost and found.
 - **Re-design choices**
   - This user interview indicated that the phone number is the most important piece of contact information for users when they need to urgently speak to an organizer of the festival.
 Therefore, I will remove the office location from the contact information so as to make it even easier for users to quickly find this phone number.
-- **Additional Notes**
-  - TODO: Justify your decisions; additional notes.

-**Task 2: You are at the Apple Festival and want to find out when your favorite band, 'Rock Around', is playing.**  - **Did you evaluate the desktop or mobile design?**
+**Task 2: You are at the Apple Festival and want to find out when your favorite band, 'Rock Around', is playing.**
+  - **Did you evaluate the desktop or mobile design?**
     - Pick one: Mobile
   - **How did the user do?
 Did they meet your expectation?**
     - For this task, I expected users to navigate to the 'Things to Do' page and immediately find the schedule of performances at the bottom of the page.
 The user somewhat met my expectation for this, as they were able to find the table quite quickly.